 Each year when Ash Wednesday arrives, you probably notice people with a grey smudge on their foreheads.
 However, the history behind the day is not widely known, even to most Christians.

 Ash Wednesday is the first day of Lent and it is meant to remind us of our humanity and total reliance on Christ’s salvation.
-This is why the person administering ashes at an Ash Wednesday service will traditionally say the verse from Genesis, “You are dust, and to dust you shall return.”
-(Genesis 3:19, ESV).
+This is why the person administering ashes at an Ash Wednesday service will traditionally cite Genesis 3:19 (NIV):

 When Did Ash Wednesday Start and Why?